 Blue and White Porcelain Bowl Decorated with Tangled Branches and Flowers Produced During Chenghua Emperor's Reign — Museum of Oriental Ceramics, Osaka (Photo by Dongmaiying)

 After Zhu Youcheng ascended to the throne, many officials suggested he convict Wan’s family, but he refused and let go of everything that happened in the past.

 There’s no concrete evidence showing that Wan committed those murders, but in some historical novels, she had been described as a jealous, evil, luxurious, powerful consort.

-The truth might be buried forever, but there’s one thing for sure that the love of Wan Zhener's and Chenghua Emperor was sincere and pure.
+The truth might be buried forever, but there’s one thing for sure, which the love of Wan Zhener and Chenghua Emperor was sincere and pure.

 She accompanied him for almost his entire life, from an abolished, ignored prince, to the paramount, accomplished emperor.